- TRY IT FREE TRY IT FREE

 - 10-bit Codec

 Unlike others, Apple ProRes is a 10-bit codec.
-This means that the files compressed with ProRes will have more room for information, especially for color grading, thus allowing you to add more details while applying VFX or any other special effects to the footages.
-This is yet another, if not the major, reason why most professionals transcode the footages to ProRes, and then compress them back using H.264 or H.265 codecs once they have added all the filters and effects during the post-production process.
+This means that the files compressed with ProRes will have more room for information, especially for color grading, allowing you to add more details while applying VFX or any other special effects to the footages.
+This is yet another, if not the major, reason why most professionals transcode the footages to ProRes and then compress them back using or codecs once they have added all the filters and effects the post-production process.

 Regardless of the post-production tool you use to edit the videos, Apple ProRes is something you must definitely try before you begin working on the footage.
 Although the codec can now be used on Windows computers using certain editing applications such as Adobe Premiere Pro, you get the best performance and optimum results from ProRes with the Mac version of the video editing tool FCPX or Wondershare UniConverter.

 * Some of the above codec formats may need to be supported by system.